k3ssen/EntityGeneratorBundle/README.md

 EntityGeneratorBundle
 =====================

+**WORK IN PROGRESS: major changes are constantly being made at this moment**

-Bundle to interactively generate entities in Symfony4.
+Bundle to interactively generate entities in Symfony 4.

-**WORK IN PROGRESS: currently not suitable for any usage**
+This generator allows you to create entities and update existing entities.

+Features:

+- Three console commands:
+    - `entity:generate` to create a new entity.
+    - `entity:append` to safely add fields to an existing entity without overwriting anything else.
+    - `entity:alter` command to load content of an existing entity and allows you to edit that very content.
+- Supports lots of ORM types, including
+ManyToOne, OneToMany, ManyToMany and OneToOne relationships.
+- Automatically creates or updates targetEntity when mappedBy or InversedBy is being used.
+- Optionally add validation to fields.
+- Supports multiple bundles, as well the bundleless 'App' namespace.
+- Optionally specify subdirectories.
+- Interactive command allows you to edit your choices to easily fix mistakes or typos.
+- Extensible: override twig files, disable questions or add your own questions without too much effort.

 ## Extensibility
-One that fits all.
-Such generator probably won't exist.

-There are quite a few generators created for symfony projects, but every project or developer has different needs, so there won't be any generator that will fit everyone's needs.
+This generator is created to support what is expected to be useful for entities.

-With that in mind this generator is created to be extensible: many components are used as services, enabling you to extend or overwrite them.
+Because it is hard to predict what could be useful to others, this generator is created to be extensible: many components are created as services or configurable classes, enabling you to extend or overwrite nearly everything without needing to rewrite the whole codebase.

 `TODO: documentation for examples`